vwt-digital/cloudbuilder-sast/README.md

 Run ```--help``` for more information on arguments.

-Config files may be added to a config folder in a target directory.
-SAST scan checks for the following files in /config:
+Config files may be added to a sast-config folder in a target directory.
+SAST scan checks for the following files in /sast-config:

 shellcheck:
 `.shellcheck`